How to Live to 100—And Love It!

 Read the inspiring story of how four Ontario women are challenging traditional notions of retirement living.

 Live closer to amenities

 Too much isolation can reduce your lifespan.
 According to a 2019 Statistics Canada report, people in remote areas often have poorer access to health services because of distance and wait times, and are more likely to die a preventable death.

 Share the load

-Research led by the Johns Hopkins University Center on Aging and Health in 2013 showed that the emotional rewards of caring for a family member can extend your life by 18 per cent.
+Research led by the Johns Hopkins University Center on Aging and Health in 2013 showed that the emotional rewards of caring for a family member can extend your life by 18 percent.
 The key, though, is to keep the workload manageable.
+(These self-care tips for caregivers can help.)
 This frees you to enjoy the health benefits of higher self-esteem and the sense that you’re making a difference.